-This page contains Chapter 5 from
+This page contains the opening portion of Chapter 5 from

-Sustainable Superabundance: A universal transhumanist manifesto for the 2020s and beyond
+Sustainable Superabundance: A universal transhumanist invitation

-5. Abundant energy
+5. Towards abundant energy

 The foundation for all human activity is energy.
 Without energy, nothing can be accomplished.